 b.
 For remuneration received by Company supervisors from Non-group affiliates or parent company, the amount must be shown in the Column I under the Remuneration Range Table.
 The Column must be renamed to "Parent company and All Investee Companies." c.
-Remuneration, including salary, compensation, employee remuneration(including compensations received as an employee, director and supervisor), business allowance, etc., received by directors from Non-group affiliates or parent company for being a director,
+Remuneration, including salary, compensation, employee remuneration(including compensations received as an employee, director and supervisor), business allowance, etc., received by directors from Non-group affiliates or parent company for being a director, supervisor, or managers.

+sident

+Vice Pro

+sident and

+of the Pre

 3.3.2 Remuneration of the President and Vice President

+3.3.2